-Nurses and midwives are responsible for providing safe, competent, and ethical care to clients in keeping with BCCNM's standards of practice, relevant legislation, and workplace policies, where applicable.
+Nurses are accountable and responsible for providing safe, competent, and ethical care to clients in keeping with BCCNM's standards of practice, relevant legislation, and organizational/employer resources.

 Nurses are responsible for providing the best care possible under the circumstances.
-If you find yourself working with limited resources, here are some suggestions to help with your decision making.
+If you find yourself working with limited resources, here are some suggestions to help guide you with your decision-making process.

-Prioritize activities that are urgent.
 Modify clients' plans of care and/or delivery of care as needed.
 Discuss how to meet the client’s needs with your colleagues.

-If applicable, decide if your supervisor needs to be informed immediately about the situation.
+Decide if your supervisor/manager needs to be informed immediately about the situation.
 If so, clarify roles and responsibilities for situations requiring immediate attention within your Practice setting.

 Inform clients, as appropriate, about changes in their plans of care and provide clear information about the care or services they can expect.
-For clients in the community, ensure they are aware of what to do or who to contact if their situation changes.
+Ensure your clients are aware of what to do or who to contact if their situation changes.

-Communicate any changes in client conditions as needed with other team members.
+Communicate any changes in client conditions as needed with other health care team members.

-Where applicable, work with your supervisor to resolve the situation by proposing solutions that promote safe, ethical, and competent care.
+Work with your supervisor/manager to resolve the situation by proposing solutions that promote safe, ethical and competent care.
 Know where to find the relevant resources.

-Document all the care provided to clients according to standards and workplace policies as applicable.
+Document all the care that is provided to clients following BCCNM documentation practice standard and organizational policies.

-Where applicable, document concerns about the situation and provide a copy to your supervisor as per workplace process.
+Document concerns about the situation and provide a copy to your supervisor/manager as per your organizational process.

-If you're a facing an ethical dilemma, follow the ethical decision-making framework in the Duty to Provide Care practice standard.
+If you're facing an ethical dilemma, follow the ethical decision-making framework in the Duty to Provide Care practice standard.